Ousley.ai / Apple-platform coding AI · in development

 The opening is not “AI for developers.”
 It is specialist reliability inside Apple workflows.

-Apple-platform work has a real workflow gap, technical audiences are tired of generic AI promises, and the first thing worth publishing is real benchmark data — not launch theatrics.
+Apple-platform work has a real workflow gap, technical audiences are tired of generic AI promises, and Apple just opened its tools to outside agents without shipping a coding model of its own.

 Why the gap persists